thenbrent/multisite-user-management/readme.txt

 With this plugin, when a new user activates their account, they will be assigned a role for each of your sites.

-You determine the default role for each site under the Super Admin | Options menu.
+You determine the default role for each site under the "Super Admin | Options" menu.

 == Installation ==